RDU Land Use Planning

 Consolidated Rental Car Facility

-One of the potential new uses is a consolidated rental car facility, or CONRAC.
+JDavis Architects identified one of the potential new uses as a consolidated rental car facility, or CONRAC.
 This new building would make arriving or departing via rental cars easy by putting all rental car companies under one roof, with a common transportation system between the CONRAC and the terminals.

 The space would make it easier for drivers to return cars and easier to exit the airport once picking-up a car.
 Passengers could walk between rental car counters inside a central lobby and would find a singular bus system from the terminals to the CONRAC.